rust-lang/book/src/ch08-02-strings.md

 ### What is a String?

-Before we can dig into those aspects, we need to talk about what exactly we mean by the term 'string'.
+Before we can dig into those aspects, we need to talk about what exactly we mean by the term ‘string’.
 Rust actually only has one string type in the core language itself: `str`, the string slice, which is usually seen in its borrowed form, `&str`.
 We talked about *string slices* in Chapter 4: these are a reference to some UTF-8 encoded string data stored elsewhere.
 String literals, for example, are stored in the binary output of the program, and are therefore string slices.

-The type called `String` is provided in Rust's standard library rather than coded into the core language, and is a growable, mutable, owned, UTF-8 encoded string type.
-When Rustaceans talk about 'strings' in Rust, they usually mean both the `String` and the string slice `&str` types, not just one of those.
+The type called `String` is provided in Rust’s standard library rather than coded into the core language, and is a growable, mutable, owned, UTF-8 encoded string type.
+When Rustaceans talk about ‘strings’ in Rust, they usually mean both the `String` and the string slice `&str` types, not just one of those.
-This section is largely about `String`, but both these types are used heavily in Rust's standard library.
+This section is largely about `String`, but both these types are used heavily in Rust’s standard library.
 Both `String` and string slices are UTF-8 encoded.

-Rust's standard library also includes a number of other string types, such as `OsString`, `OsStr`, `CString`, and `CStr`.
+Rust’s standard library also includes a number of other string types, such as `OsString`, `OsStr`, `CString`, and `CStr`.
 Library crates may provide even more options for storing string data.
 Similar to the `*String`/`*Str` naming, they often provide an owned and borrowed variant, just like `String`/`&str`.
 These string types may store different encodings or be represented in memory in a different way, for example.
-We won't be talking about these other string types in this chapter; see their API documentation for more about how to use them and when each is appropriate.
+We won’t be talking about these other string types in this chapter; see their API documentation for more about how to use them and when each is appropriate.